 Watching these shows are not only entertaining, but it also provide us with good information about the animals.
 It is a really good education tool for us all.

-Another expansion in TSI is the habitats of Komodo in Komodo Dragon Island, Primate Center and Reptile Tunnel, Meerkat and Bekantan, Penguin house and Dolphins.
-TSI even has a program to swim with a dolphin.
+Another expansion in Taman Safari Indonesia is the habitats of Komodo in Komodo Dragon Island, Primate Center and Reptile Tunnel, Meerkat and Bekantan, Penguin house and Dolphins.
+Taman Safari Indonesia even has a program to swim with dolphins.

-Next to do in TSI is have fun in the amusement park.
+Next to do in Taman Safari Indonesia is have fun in the amusement park.
 There are many rides such as merry go round, go kart, jet coaster, etc. If you are not afraid of heights, try cycling up in the air near the Dino Park.
 Or play at Safari Waterpark.

 Now let's continue the excitement by riding some of these animals.